Search This Blog

 Note: Restarting a Windows service requires administrator privileges, including for the process from where the service is being restarted from, which in this case is PowerShell and therefore it needs to be launched as “Run As Administrator”:

-Later, I added more code for validation and error checking and an option to create a SQL Login instead of a Windows Login.
-So, now the script is longer than maybe it should be:
+Later, I added more code for validation, error checking, and an option to create a SQL Login instead of a Windows Login.
+Most importantly, I added the ability to run this script remotely.
+As a result, the script is now longer than it perhaps should be.

 ##### CAUTION: THE SCRIPT WILL STOP AND RESTART YOUR SQL SERVER INSTANCE!!!!!!!!!